ddddwee1/Robomaster_NTU_2018/parctice/icra_robot_system/README.md

 Simple Astar implementation.
 Don't need to explain, you can find tons of explanation on [Google](www.google.com) or [baidu](www.baidu.com) or [bing](www.bing.com).

+Here we provide simple python implementation.
+The speed can be further imrpoved using Cython.

 ### detection main

 Entry point for armour plate detection.
 The object will create a camera thread to continuously read images from camera, and then utilizes detection module and turret speed conversion.